Nikita3A/learny_front/readme.md

-# Social App Front End
+# Learny Front End

-This project contains the front end code for a social app.
-It's designed to provide a seamless user experience and easy navigation.
+This project contains the front-end code for the Learny app.
+It is designed to provide AI-generated courses and tests.

 ## Prerequisites